 The Shinkansen East Transfer Gate at Kyoto Station

 You can also access the shinkansen tracks from the regular JR West platforms via transfer gates.
 These are also on the south side of the station, and are the Shinkansen East Transfer Gate and the Shinkansen Central Transfer Gate.
 If you are arriving at Kyoto Station on a regular JR train line, these are the gates you would use.
-If you arrive by shinkansen and exit via one of these transfer gates, you will still need to use your ticket to exit again through a regular JR ticket gate.
+If you arrive by shinkansen and exit via one of these transfer gates, you will need to use your ticket to exit again through a regular JR ticket gate.

 The Shinkansen Central Transfer Gate at Kyoto Station